raylib-extras/raylib-quickstart/README.md

 # Raylib-Quickstart
-Work in process quickstart for raylib using premake
+A simple cross platform template for raylib.

+## Supported Platforms
+Quickstart supports the main 3 desktop platforms
+* Windows
+* Linux
+* MacOS

-# VSCode Users
+# VSCode Users (all platforms)
 * Download the quickstart
 * Rename the folder to your game name
 * Open the folder in VSCode.